SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 Defining diagnostics and initializing Profiles with a cylindrical geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If in doubt on how to initialize particles or a `Profile`, bear in mind how the quantities are defined in this geometry and the reference axes of the simulation (first Figure of this page).
+If in doubt on how to initialize the macro-particles or a `Profile`, bear in mind how the quantities are defined in this geometry and the reference axes of the simulation (first Figure of this page).

 Note also in the following figure the difference in the origin of the reference axes between a simulation with azimuthal modes decomposition and a 3D Cartesian simulation.
 In the figure, the red ellipsoid can represent a laser pulse or a relativistic particle beam, whose propagation axis is the red dashed arrow.
 In the case of the simulation with azimuthal modes, this propagation axis is the `x` axis.
 In a 3D simulation for the same physical case,